cmizony/transportation-trading/dataset/README.md

 ##TODO

 * Use casperjS or similar framework to automate csv download
-* Set-up monthly cronjob to update dataset
+* Create back-end API to serve the json data